Bulletin from the Annual General Meeting of Coor Service Management Holding AB (publ) 2019

 The Meeting further resolved in accordance with the proposal of the Board of Directors to authorise the Board of Directors to resolve on new issue of shares.
 The number of shares that may be issued may not exceed 10 percent of the total number of shares in the company at the time of the Annual General Meeting’s resolution on the authorisation.

-Coor is a leading provider of facility management services in the Nordics, focusing on integrated and complex service undertakings (IFM).
-Coor offers specialist expertise in workplace services (soft FM), property services (hard FM) and strategic advisory services for development of customers’ service activities.
+Coor is a leading provider of facility management services in the Nordic countries, focusing on integrated and complex service undertakings (IFM).
+Coor offers specialist expertise in workplace services, property services and strategic advisory services for development of customers’ service activities.
 Coor creates value by executing, leading, developing and streamlining its customers’ service activities, ensuring that they provide optimal support to the core business over time.
-Coor’s customer base includes many large and small companies and public-sector organisations across the Nordic region, including ABB, AB Volvo, Aibel, Det Norske Veritas, E.ON, Ericsson, EY, NCC, Politiet (Danish Police), Saab, Sandvik, SAS, Statoil, Telia Company, Swedish Transport Administration, Vasakronan and Volvo Cars.
+Coor’s customer base includes many large and small companies and public-sector organisations across the Nordic region, including ABB, AB Volvo, Aibel, Det Norske Veritas, E.ON, Ericsson, Equinor, EY, NCC, Politiet (Danish police), Saab, Sandvik, SAS, Telia Company, the Swedish Transport Administration, Vasakronan and Volvo Cars.

-Coor was founded in 1998 and is listed on Nasdaq Stockholm since 2015.
-At March, 31, 2018, the company had 8,300 employees based mainly in Sweden, Denmark, Norway and Finland, and annual sales of SEK 8,000 million.
+Established in 1998, Coor has been listed on the Nasdaq Stockholm exchange since June 2015.
 Coor takes responsibility for the operations it conducts, in relation to its customers, employees and shareholders, as well as for its wider impact on society and the environment.
 Read more at www.coor.com